fluxcd/cues/README.md

 The [clusters generator](generators/clusters) can be used by platform admins to install and upgrade Flux on various clusters.

+To get started with the clusters generator please see this [guide](generators/clusters/README.md).

 ### Release

 The [release](pkg/tenant) CUE package is an abstraction built on top of Helm and Flux